Adamcake/udon/libsoundio-sys/README.md

 - apparently it's "stolen from libgit2-sys" so there's that too
 - changed callback signature to `unsafe extern` instead of `extern`
 - removed subprocessing git when it gets confused (lol)
+- made it actually build on unix systems